The create entries process is split into the following functions:

 - Income Tax and PDIT will only be allocated to Accumulation Members only.
 Where the fund has only pension members any income tax will be allocated to all pension members.
 Imputed Credits will always be allocated as part of the profit allocation

-- To view the weightings determined by Simple Fund 360, you can prepare the Create Entries Report (see the Create Entries Report section of this help page).
+- To view the weightings determined by Simple Fund 360, you can prepare the Create Entries Report.

 - The member allocation worksheet allows users the ability to change the percentage or amount of profit/(loss) and income tax expense that is allocated to fund members.
 View Member Allocation Worksheet for further information